wallymathieu/assertfail/_posts/2020-05-07-Proxy-API-requests-in-development.md

 I studied computer science at Lund university.
 One of the professors warned us about two things: JavaScript and Sharepoint.
 The web programming I got aquinted with at university was mainly Java servlets and Python CGI apps.

 I started working at MaCom in Denmark as a system developer.
 The amount of JavaScript needed could easily fit in a small single file.
-Most of the application was written in asp.net using aspx and c#.
-Pages written in aspx is a mix of HTML and c# code and composed as into components called "pages" and "user controls".
+Most of the application was written in asp.net using aspx and  C#.
+Pages written in aspx is a mix of HTML and  C# code and composed as into components called "pages" and "user controls".

 There was no need for a separation of frontend and backend since most of the code executed on the server.

 ### Around 2010

 At Lundalogik I was part of a team writing a web CRM system.
-The amount of code in the codebase was around half c# and half JavaScript.
+The amount of code in the codebase was around half  C# and half JavaScript.
 In order to structure the code we had a large amount of JavaScript files.
 The server parts was developed in tandem with the clientside parts.
 As we expanded the team we got a frontend specialist that wanted to focus on JavaScript only.
 From that persons point of view it was a hassle to be forced to use Visual Studio to edit the frontend code.

 If you instead work on a Windows machine you can use IIS as a proxy.
 Hanselman has a [nice introduction](https://www.hanselman.com/blog/ASPNETMVCAndTheNewIIS7RewriteModule.aspx).
 When in a Windows shop you usually go with IIS for webserver and proxy needs.
 Since there wasn't any need for any proxy-configuration we used IIS only to rewrite urls.